vittorioPiotti/PathGraph-JavaFX/README.md

 &nbsp;

-If you need a ready-to-use library for user-side representing path graphs in which there are nodes, edges, and associated costs, which offers a user-friendly interface to represent, manage, and interact graphs, then this it's the right solution.
+If you need a ready-to-use library for user-side representing path graphs in which there are nodes, edges, and associated costs, which offers a user-friendly  to represent, manage, and interact graphs, then this it's the right solution.

 &nbsp;